spacetelescope/romancal/docs/roman/references_general/distortion_reffile.rst

 coordinate_distortion_transform      astropy.modeling.Model
 ==================================  ========================

-The ASDF file contains a single model object.
+The ASDF file contains a single astropy model object.

 :model: Transform from detector to an intermediate frame (instrument dependent).